leonardovilarinho/vue-multilanguage/README.md

 The vue-multilanguage plugin will first look at the `messages` option in the local component before looking at globally-defined messages.

-You can also embed the default language directly in your markup!
+You can also embed the default language directly into your template, as long as it has a `default` defined in the plugin's configuration.
 This can save you a lot of time if you are translating an existing site that didn't previously have localization.

 ```html
 <template>